Limited launch: MAY batch, 85% claimed

 Wip energy pouches are one of the fastest-growing names in the caffeine pouch category.
 They promise clean energy in a tiny, nicotine-free pouch you tuck between your lip and gum.
 No liquid, no sugar, no smoke.
 Just caffeine absorbed through your mouth's soft tissue.

-The pitch sounds clean.
+The pitch sounds simple.
 But a closer look at wip energy pouches, their ingredients, the dosing, the company's backstory, and the science behind oral caffeine delivery reveals a more complicated picture.
 Here's what you should actually know.

 Key Takeaways